defano/wyldcard/README.md

 `message`       | Returns the contents of the message box.
 For example: `put the message box into aVar`.
 Also available as `message box` or `message window`
 `min`           | Returns the minimum number passed to the function.
 For example: `min(3,5,7.24,9)` evaluates to `3`.
-`mouse`         | Returns the current state of the left mouse button; either `up` or `down` `mouseH`        | Returns the x-coordinate of `the mouseLoc`; the number of pixels the mouse cursor is from the left border of the card.
+`mouse`         | Returns the current state of the left mouse button; either `up` or `down` `mouseClick`    | Returns whether the mouse was pressed at any point since the current handler began executing.
+`mouseH`        | Returns the x-coordinate of `the mouseLoc`; the number of pixels the mouse cursor is from the left border of the card.
 `mouseLoc`      | Returns the current location of the cursor (in coordinates relative the top-left corner of the card panel), for example: `the mouseLoc` returns `123,55`
 `mouseV`        | Returns the y-coordinate of `the mouseLoc`; the number of pixels the mouse cursor is from the top border of the card.